jaihon1/IFT6758-Project/app/README.md

 1. Prerequisites:

 a.
 Make sure to have Docker installed on your machine.
 b.
-Navigate to the directory where the project is located:
+Navigate to the directory where the app is located:

 ```bash
 cd app